Dre1y/Dre1y/README.md

 ###

-<h3 align="left">Brazilian Computer Science student!🟩🟨🟦</h3>
+<h3 align="left">Brazilian Computer Science student 🟩🟨🟦</h3>

 ###

-<p align="left">Trying new things to get more knowledge and improve my programming skills focusing on interfaces and applications.</p>
+<p align="left">Proficient in greenfield development, designing and implementing full-stack systems from scratch with a strong focus on scalable, maintainable architectures and industry best practices.</p>

 ###